melissamcewen/build-a-bot-workshop/write-code.md

 ```

 :tada: **Activity** :tada:
-Discuss what the example parts might mean and what data structures they contain.
+Discuss what the example parts might mean and what data types they contain.
 See if you can find an example of a:

 * String
 * Object